The Corona Virus (Covid-19)

 Unichef is the UK’s National Union for chefs.
 We are Britains very first Community Union and we are dedicated to protecting the rights of chefs, whilst working together with the wider community in order to make our industry a better and safer environment for all.

 Feel free to browse the site and find out more.
-Please note, some areas can only be accessed by site members and Unichef members, however, everything you need to discover more about Unichef is freely available to all.
+Please note, some areas can only be accessed by Unichef members, however, everything you need to discover more about Unichef is freely available to all.
 If you have any questions please do not hesitate to contact us.

 We are now taking new members and subscriptions.
 Your first year's subscription is due when you register.